 A claim to ownership of another person's property based on adverse possession does not happen overnight.
-For a trespasser to gain title, he or she must use—essentially, squat on—the property for a number of years.
-Each state has its own required statutory period, all of which are outlined in Nolo’s State-By-State Rules on Adverse Possession.
-Generally speaking, most states require possession of the disputed piece of property for at least ten continuous years and in many instances twenty.
+To gain title, a trespasser must use—essentially, squat on—the property for a number of years.
+Each state has its own required statutory period, as outlined in these State-By-State Rules on Adverse Possession.
+Broadly speaking, most states require possession of the disputed piece of property for at least ten continuous years and in many instances twenty.

-Fortunately for claimants, if you've already hit the ten-year mark, but leave the state at year 11, you do not lose any of the adverse possession rights you've acquired.
+Fortunately for claimants, if you've already hit the minimum ten-year or other mark, but leave the state after that, you do not lose any of the adverse possession rights you've acquired.
 That is, a break in possession after the acquisition of title by adverse possession will have no effect on the rights acquired.

 Not all property is used 365 days each year even by its true owner.
 A typical owner probably wouldn't use a pond or swimming pool every day, but would wait for warmer weather.
 A typical owner also wouldn't use a ski lodge every day; the owner would wait for winter snow.

 For a trespasser trying to gain title to these types of pieces of property, seasonal occupation is acceptable as long as it's in a manner consistent with how the true owner would use the property.
 So, in short, the requirement of continuity of possession is satisfied with activities that are seasonal in character.

-If you are trying to establish adverse possession over a neighbor's pond, for example, you need only swim in it each summer for the statutory period – not in January.
-Similarly, if you are trying to establish adverse possession over a skiing hill, you need only ski on it each winter – not in August.
+If trying to establish adverse possession over a neighbor's pond, for example, you need only swim in it each summer for the statutory period, not in January.

-While possession over a piece of land must be continuous for the statutory period, the possession doesn't always need to be by the same person in order to support an adverse possession claim.
+While possession of a piece of land must be continuous for the statutory period, the possession doesn't always need to be by the same person in order to support an adverse possession claim.